Liberal Fascism: The Secret History of the American Left from Mussolini to the Politics of Meaning

 Liberal fascism: the secret history of the American left, from Mussolini to the politics of meaning.
 By Goldberg, Jonah.
 Publication date 2007.
 Topics Fascism, Liberalism, World politics.
 Publisher New York: Doubleday.
 Internet Archive Books.
 Delaware County District Library (Ohio) American Libraries.
 Liberal Fascism and millions of other books are available for instant access. —New York Post“Jonah Goldberg is the first historian to detail the havoc this spin of all.
 Get your Kindle here, or download a FREE Kindle Reading App.

-5,168 ratings, 4.00 average rating, 544 reviews
+by 5,168 ratings, 4.00 average rating, 544 reviews

 Liberal Fascism Quotes Showing 1-30 of 59